KIT-IAI/Towards-Line-Restricted-Dispatchable-Feeders-using-Probabilistic-Forecasts-for-PV-Dominated-Low-Volt/README.md

 This repository contains code for the evaluation of the line-restricted dispatchable feeder (LRDF) and the considered benchmarks.

+To start the simulation for the LRDF, run 'Simulation_LRDF.py' (please consider TODO).

+To start the simulation for the benchmarks, run 'Simulation_benchmarks.py' (please consider TODO).

 Please note the following:
 - The used data is of the form:
   - quantiles: dict with keys 'power' and 'energy'